-SmoothShapes SmoothShapes combines several methods to reduce cellulite.
-In one hand piece, energy from lasers and light helps to lessen fat cells while encouraging collagen production.
-SmoothShapes also stimulates the lymphatic system through mechanical massage in order to remove toxins and cell debris.
+SmoothShapes SmoothShapes® combines several methods to reduce cellulite.
+In one handpiece, energy from lasers and light helps to lessen fat cells while encouraging collagen production.
+SmoothShapes® also stimulates the lymphatic system through mechanical massage to remove toxins and cell debris.

-Additional Cellulite Treatments There are a number of more invasive and less invasive methods that cellulite sufferers can use to deal with their problem areas, including the following:
+Additional Cellulite Treatments There are several more invasive and less invasive methods that cellulite sufferers can use to deal with their problem areas, including the following:

 Fat Reduction/Liposuction to Reduce Cellulite Certain treatments are not necessarily meant to improve cellulite, but by targeting fat tissue in general, the dimpling effect can be lessened.
 Whereas liposuction can reduce fat cells, it may not improve the appearance of cellulite and instead worsen it.

 Cryolipolysis is a noninvasive procedure that the U.S. Food and Drug Administration has approved that involves freezing away fat cell lipids.
 Several treatments are needed to see one inch of fat dissolved, which can take three or four months to happen.
 The fat removal process can improve the look of cellulite.